 Anterograde Transsynaptic staining.

-Behavioral Training and Apparatus.
-Mice received 1 mL/day of water for ≥ 7 days prior to training.
-Mice were head-fixed and placed on a custom linear treadmill in order to promote whisking, because mice whisk as they run.
-Running was encouraged by providing water reward following voluntary bouts of running.
-Water was delivered via a custom “lickport” under control of homemade software.
-A textured surface or gratings covered surface were oriented vertically and placed in range of the whiskers (Figure 2).
-The top of the surface was elevated above the remaining whiskers but remained within the depth of high-speed video focus.
-The X-Y position of the surface was controlled via translation stages.
+Behavioral training and apparatus.
+For at least 7 days prior to training, mice will receive 1 mL/day of water.
+As mice whisk as they run, they will be head-fixed and placed on a custom linear treadmill to promote whisking.
+Running will be encouraged by providing water as a reward following voluntary bouts of running.
+Water will be delivered via a custom “lickport” under the control of homemade software.
+A textured surface or a grating-covered surface will be oriented vertically and placed within range of the whiskers (Figure 2).
+The top of the surface will be elevated above the remaining whiskers while remaining within the depth of high-speed video focus.
+The X-Y position of the surface will be controlled with translation stages.